478mkharb/devops-learning/aws/aws-interview-questions-topic-wise/09-S3/README.md

 ### Q34.
 What are S3 event notifications?

 **Answer:** S3 event notifications allow S3 to generate events when supported bucket or object events occur, such as object creation or deletion.

-These events can be delivered to services such as:
+These events can be delivered to supported AWS destinations.

-- Amazon SQS
-- Amazon SNS
-- AWS Lambda
-- Amazon EventBridge

 ---